Westminster Mall (California): 1972–1982: Development, opening, and ownership change

+The City of Westminster acquired the property for commercial redevelopment in the early 1970s.
+In 1972, the Homart Development Company—the real estate development arm of Sears, Roebuck and Co.—announced that a super-regional shopping mall would be built on the former site of the goldfish farm.
+News outlets at the time marketed the project as a "Sears-built shopping center", and the mall was planned to span nearly 100 acres with 1.2 to 1.3 e6sqft of retail space, instantly making it the largest enclosed shopping destination in Orange County.
+The structure was designed by Architectonics, Inc. of Dallas and Chicago, with each department store hiring its own architect.
+C.H.
+Leavell & Co. of El Paso was the general contractor, with construction of the mall beginning that year.

-Westminster Mall opened for business on August 7, 1974, with May Company, Sears and Buffum's.
-The Sears store designed by Skidmore, Owings & Merrill was 200,000 square feet on two levels.
-Ladd & Kelsey were the architects for the May Company store which was 150,000 square feet on two levels and boasted a restaurant and cocktail lounge.
-The 90,000 square foot, two level Buffum's was designed by Killingsworth, Bradley & Associates.
-J. W. Robinson's was added in 1975 as the mall's fourth anchor store.
+Westminster Mall opened to the public at 9:30 a.m.
+PDT on August 7, 1974, with May Company, Sears itself, and Buffum's.
+Sears had 200,000 sqft with two floors, and was designed by Skidmore, Owings & Merrill (SOM).
+Ladd & Kelsey were the architects for the 150,000 sqft, two-story May Company store, which boasted a restaurant and cocktail lounge, while the 90,000 sqft, two-story Buffum's was designed by Killingsworth, Bradley & Associates.
+The mall itself featured a pyramid-style court with three floors that had carpeting, sunken lounge conservation pits, and plants throughout.
+The parking lot had space for 6,600 cars, which was packed during the opening day.
+J. W. Robinson's was added in April 1975 as the mall's fourth anchor store.
+In 1982, Homart sold Westminster Mall to Corporate Property Investors (CPI).

-Three of the mall's anchors changed names in the 1990s.
+1991–2007: Anchor changes

 Buffum's closed in May 1991 due to the chain being liquidated.
-By January 1993, Robinson's and May Company merged to form Robinsons-May, with each store carrying the name by February.
-As a result, the May Company store was rebranded Robinsons-May, and the J. W. Robinson's was closed as one of the 12 Robinson's and May Company stores closing as part of the merger.
-The closed Buffum's store became a Robinson's-May Home Store in March 1993 and in November of that same year, the closed Robinson's store became a JCPenney, which had relocated from Huntington Center Mall (now Bella Terra).
-In 2002, the Robinsons-May Home Store building was torn down for a new Macy's.
-When Federated Department Stores (now Macy's, Inc.) purchased Robinsons-May and other May Co. names in September 2006, Macy's moved to the Robinsons-May building, and the former Macy's location soon became a Target.
-Old Navy was added as well.
+By January 1993, Robinson's and May Department Stores merged to form Robinsons-May, with each store carrying the name by February.
+As a result, the May Company store was rebranded Robinsons-May, and the J. W. Robinson's closed as one of the 12 Robinson's and May Company stores closing as part of the merger to avoid cannibalization.
+The former Buffum's was converted into a Robinson's-May Home Store in March 1993, but it closed in November of that year.
+The former Robinson's was replaced by JCPenney, which had relocated from Huntington Center that month.
+On February 19, 1998, Simon DeBartolo Group Inc. of Indianapolis, Indiana, which later reverted its name to Simon Property Group, acquired CPI for approximately $5.8 billion after outbidding the Rouse Company, thus assuming ownership and management of Westminster Mall.

-In 2008, the mall underwent a renovation, relocating the carousel to nearby Sears and constructing a play area in its place near JCPenney.
-The grand re-opening was on November 15, 2008.

-In May 28, 2014, Washington Prime Group, which owned interest in the Westminster Mall, was spun-off by Simon Property Group.
-The mall was fully transferred to Washington Prime Group by March 2016.

-In 2015, the Todai Seafood and Sushi buffet closed, being replaced by Luxe Buffet.
-That same year, Sears Holdings spun off 235 of its properties, including the Sears at Westminster Mall, into Seritage Growth Properties.
+In 2002, the former Robinsons-May Home Store building was torn down to build a new Macy's.
+When Federated Department Stores purchased Robinsons-May and other May Co. brands in September 2006, Macy's moved into the former Robinsons-May building, while the original Macy's location within the mall would be taken over by Target on July 29, 2007.